tessus/joplin-plugin-menu-shortcut-toolbar/README.md

 `Enable "join lines" in editor`:  The markdown editor (CodeMirror) provides a function to join lines.
 This option enables it. (requires restart)

-Under `Show Advanced Settings` it is possible to disable toolbar icons for individual actions.
+Under `Show Advanced Settings` it is possible to remove toolbar icons for individual actions.

 # Changelog